-Jesuit High School's tradition of excellence in athletics is second to none in the Tampa Bay area and among the very best in Florida.
-The Tigers perennially rank at the top of the Florida High School Athletic Association's athletic rankings and Academic Team Champion standings among all schools in Florida.
+Jesuit High School's tradition of excellence in athletics is second to none in the Tampa Bay area and among the very best in Florida every year.
+The Tigers perennially rank at the top of the Florida High School Athletic Association's athletic and academic rankings among all Florida schools.

-In 2016-17, Jesuit teams again placed 1st among all Tampa Bay-area boys sports programs in the FHSAA’s All-Sports Award standings, while also placing 2nd among all Class 6A schools, and 6th among all schools in all classifications statewide.
-Jesuit has won 39 District titles in 48 opportunities the past four years.
+In 2017-18, Jesuit teams again placed 1st among all Tampa Bay-area boys sports programs in the FHSAA’s All-Sports Award standings, more than doubling the point total of runner-up Palm Harbor University.
+The Tigers also placed 2nd among all Class 6A schools in Florida, and 5th overall among all schools in all classifications statewide.
+Jesuit has won 47 District titles in 60 opportunities the past five years.

 Jesuit athletics is comprised of 22 teams in 12 sports - 12 Varsity, 7 JV, and 3 Freshman squads.
-Six different Tiger teams have combined to win 19 state titles: soccer (6), baseball (4), cross country (4), basketball (3), football (1), and track & field (1).
-The athletic program involves student assistants in training, managing, announcing, media, timing, and scoring.
+Tiger teams have combined to win 20 state titles in seven sports: soccer (6), baseball (4), cross country (4), basketball (3), football (1), track & field (1), and swimming (1).
+The athletic program involves student assistants in training, managing, announcing, live streaming, timing, and scoring.
 Interscholastic athletics are an important part of the total formation of Jesuit students, and every student is encouraged to participate in some way.
-Jesuit teams uphold the highest standards of sportsmanship, and Jesuit athletes compete for the greater glory of God, Ad Majorem dei Gloriam (AMDG).
+Jesuit teams uphold the highest standards of sportsmanship, and Jesuit athletes compete for the greater glory of God, Ad Majorem Dei Gloriam (AMDG).

 |FHSAA Boys All-Sports Award - All Classifications|